 Bauer throws CG shutout, Reds defeat Tigers in Game 2

-The last time a doubleheader in MLB took place where each game lasted fewer than nine innings was in 1912.
+The last time a doubleheader in MLB took place where each game lasted fewer than nine innings was in 1912 -- though those games were shortened due to weather and darkness, according to the Elias Sports Bureau.
 The Reds took a 1-0 lead in the top of the first on an RBI single with two outs by Matt Davidson, who singled on the 10th pitch of the at-bat against Tigers starter Daniel Norris.

 The offensive output was more than enough support for Bauer.
 In seven dominant innings, Bauer allowed two hits, struck out seven and walked two to earn his first win of the season.

-Bauer threw 111 pitches and retired the last 13 batters of the game.
-Making his first start of the year after testing positive for COVID-19 in early July, Norris didn't make it out of the second inning, allowing two runs, four hits and two walks in 1 2/3 innings of work.
+Bauer threw 111 pitches and retired his last 13 batters of the game.
+Making his first start of the year after testing positive for COVID-19 in early July, Norris didn't make it out of the second inning, allowing two runs, four hits, and two walks in 1 2/3 innings of work.

-Harold Castro and Jody Mercer recorded the only hits of the game for the Tigers. --Field Level Media
+Harold Castro and Jody Mercer recorded the only hits of the game for the Tigers, both singles.

 - READ MORE ON: